 This appeal is a partnership project between Children 1st and Police Scotland, where knitted teddies will be provided by police officers to comfort children affected by traumatic events.
 Trauma teddies will be given as a simple distraction to help take a child's focus away from potentially upsetting circumstances and help police officers build a relationship and turn the experience into something positive.
-The scheme will run initially in Dundee.

 Linda Jardine, our Director of Children and Families Services, said: "These teddies will be used to provide support to children in a difficult situation where the police are involved.
 It’s also hoped the teddy bears will play a part in aiding the recovery of any child who is involved in a distressing situation.

 "As well as providing comfort to children, parents will receive information about how they can access support through our local services and through ParentLine, our national digital family support service."

 All the instructions are below.
 Finished teddies can be handed in to any Children 1st office or participating police station, or alternatively you can post them to Children 1st, 83 Whitehouse Loan, Edinburgh, EH9 1AT.
 Also, if you are going to the Edinburgh Festival between 3rd and 27th August, you can hand teddies in to the Police Scotland command vehicle by the Scott Monument in Princes Street Gardens.

 Once teddies have been received they will be dressed in a Children 1st t shirt and distributed to police vehicles across Scotland.
 The back of the t shirt features the number for Parentline, as a way to remind families that a kind and skilled listening ear is available seven days a week through our free helpline and webchat service.

 These simple guidelines explain the design requirements for hand-made trauma teddies.